riverma/terraformly/CONTRIBUTING.md

 Reviewing others' contributions is a great way to learn about best practices in both contributions as well as software.

 Take a look at our pull requests tracking system https://github.com/riverma/terraformly/pulls, and try the following options for providing a review:
-1. Read the code / patch associated with the pull-request, and take not of any coding, bug, or documentation abnormalities if found
+1. Read the code / patch associated with the pull-request, and take note of any coding, bug, or documentation issues if found
 2. Try to recreate the pull-request patch on your local machine, and report if it has issues with your system in particular
 3. Scan over suggested feedback from other contributors, and provide feedback if necessary